Skip to main content

 You will find more information if you are aware of the current and historic names of the building in question.
 The ASU General Catalog has lists of buildings and/or campus maps with descriptions and dates of construction after 1901.

-Names of specific buildings can be searched in the resources under the Digital Materials and Research Tools tabs.
+Names of specific buildings can be searched in the resources under the Research Tools tab.
 For example:

 Dedication programs, news clippings and photographs for many campus buildings can be found through the University Archives Index.
 You'll need to record the call numbers from the Index so you can request materials through Ask An Archivist.
 News clipping files with an INFO number are accessible on a walk-in basis at the Wurzburger Reading Room, Hayden Library, Tempe campus.